jothepro/doxygen-awesome-css/README.md

 ## Installation

+For the Base theme you can copy the file `doxygen-awesome.css` from this repository into your project.
+If you would like to use the Sidebar-Only theme, you must copy both `doxygen-awesome.css` _and_ `doxygen-awesome-sidebar-only.css` into your project.

-Copy the file `doxygen-awesome.css` from this repository into your project or add this repository as submodule and check out the latest release:
+Alternatively, add this repository as submodule and check out the latest release:

 ```bash
 git submodule add https://github.com/jothepro/doxygen-awesome-css.git